Ward Hunt: US Supreme Court

 Hunt was a friend and patron of political boss Roscoe Conkling, who was an associate of President Ulysses S. Grant.
 When Samuel Nelson retired from the Supreme Court, Conkling asked Grant to nominate Hunt for the vacancy.
 Hunt was nominated on December 3, 1872, confirmed by the US Senate on December 11, and was sworn into office on January 9, 1873.

-Hunt had little impact on the court, siding with the majority in all but 22 cases in his ten years on the job and writing only four dissenting opinions.
+Hunt had relatively little impact on the court, siding with the majority in all but 22 cases in his ten years on the job and writing only four dissenting opinions.
 His most notable contribution came while riding circuit in New York, where he presided over United States v.
 Anthony.
-Citing the 14th Amendment, Susan B. Anthony argued that she was constitutionally guaranteed the right to vote and had not broken the law when she voted in the 1872 election.
-Justice Hunt refused to allow Anthony to testify on her own behalf, allowed statements given by her at the time of her arrest to be allowed as "testimony," explicitly ordered the jury to return a guilty verdict, refused to poll the jury afterwards, and read an opinion he had written before the trial even started.
-Hunt found that Anthony had indeed broken the law and fined Anthony $100 (which she refused to pay).
+Citing the 14th Amendment, suffragist Susan B. Anthony argued that she was constitutionally guaranteed the right to vote and had not broken the law when she voted in the 1872 election.
+Hunt refused to allow Anthony to testify on her own behalf, allowed statements given by her at the time of her arrest to be allowed as "testimony," explicitly ordered the jury to return a guilty verdict, refused to poll the jury afterwards, and read an opinion he had written before the trial even started.
+Hunt found that Anthony had indeed broken the law and fined Anthony $100, which she refused to pay.
+Hunt then announced that Anthony would not be jailed for failure to pay the fine, a move that prevented her from appealing her case to the Supreme Court through a writ of habeas corpus.

 In 1878, Hunt suffered a severe paralyzing stroke which prevented him from attending court sessions or rendering opinions.
 However, he refused to retire, because at the time in order to retire with a full pension, a person had to put in at least ten years of government service and be at least 70 years old.
 To encourage him to retire, Congress passed a special provision under which he could receive a pension if he would retire within 30 days.
 Hunt did so on January 27, 1882, and enjoyed his pension until his death in Washington, D.C., four years later.